 Subd.
 2. Motion for Review.
-Any motion for review of the referee's findings and recommended order, together with a memorandum of law, shall be filed with the court and served on all parties and the county attorney within five (5) days of the filing of
+Any motion for review of the referee's findings and recommended order, together with a memorandum of law, shall be filed with the court and served on all parties and the county attorney within five (5) days of the filing of the referee's findings and recommended order.
+Upon the filing of a motion for review, the court administrator shall notify each party and the county attorney of the name of the judge to whom the review has been assigned.

-- Subd.
+Subd.
 3. Response to Motion for Review.
-The parties and the county attorney shall file and serve any responsive motion and memorandum within three (3) days from the date of service of the motion for review. - Subd.
+The parties and the county attorney shall file and serve any responsive motion and memorandum within three (3) days from the date of service of the motion for review.

+Subd.
 4. Timing.
-Failure to timely file and serve a submission may result in dismissal of the motion for review or disallowance of the submissions. - Subd.
+Failure to timely file and serve a submission may result in dismissal of the motion for review or disallowance of the submissions.

+Subd.
 5. Basis of Review.
 The review shall be based on the record before the referee and no additional evidence may be filed or considered.
-No personal appearances will be permitted, except upon order of the court for good cause shown. - Subd.
+No personal appearances will be permitted, except upon order of the court for good cause shown.

+Subd.
 6. Transcripts.
 Any party or county attorney desiring to submit a transcript of the hearing held before the referee shall make arrangements with the court reporter at the earliest possible time.
 The court reporter shall advise the parties and the court of the day by which the transcript will be filed.